less-lab-uva/semLidarFuzz/README.md

-# Semantic LiDAR Fuzzer
+# Generating Realistic and Diverse Tests for LiDAR-Based Perception Systems

-Tool for the Semantic LiDAR Fuzzing paper
+Tool for Generating Realistic and Diverse Tests for LiDAR-Based Perception Systems

 ---